-Greg Gershuny is the James E. Rogers Energy Fellow for the Aspen Institute Energy and Environment Program.
-Greg’s work at the Aspen Institute includes the Annual Energy Policy Forum, the Forum on Global Energy Economy and Security, and the Clean Energy Forum.
-Prior to joining the Aspen Institute, Greg served as the Associate Director for the Office of Energy Policy and Systems Analysis (EPSA) at the Department of Energy, as well as Chief of Staff to Director of EPSA Melanie Kenderdine, from 2013 to 2015.
-From 2011 to 2013, Greg served as the Director of Energy and Environment at the White House Office of Presidential Personnel where he oversaw the Presidential appointment process for the energy and environment agencies as well as several White House Offices and a dozen boards and commissions.
-Greg also served as Confidential Assistant to the Associate Director for Science and Nobel Laureate Carl Wieman at the White House Office of Science and Technology Policy, where he worked on basic science R&D issues and science, technology, engineering, and math (STEM) education, and as an Associate for the White House National Economic Council for technology and innovation policy as well as working on several Recovery Act projects.
+Prior to joining the Aspen Institute, Greg served as the Associate Director for the US Department of Energy Office of Energy Policy and Systems Analysis as well as Chief of Staff to Energy Policy Director Melanie Kenderdine.
+He was also the Director of Energy and Environment at the White House Office of Presidential Personnel, where he oversaw the Presidential appointment process for the energy and environment mission within the federal government and served as a policy aide to the Associate Director for Science and Nobel Laureate Carl Wieman at the White House Office of Science and Technology Policy, on basic science R&D issues and science, technology, engineering, and math (STEM) education.
+Greg was a Research Associate for the White House National Economic Council for technology and innovation policy as well as working on several Recovery Act projects.
 He is a graduate of George Mason University and originally hails from New Jersey.